autoNumeric/vue-autoNumeric/README.md

 The official AutoNumeric [documentation](http://autonumeric.org/#/guide) is using this component extensively :)<br>
 <br>
 An editable live example is available [on Codepen](https://codepen.io/AnotherLinuxUser/pen/pWgOrZ?editors=1010).

+Moreover, you can check the [shipped examples](https://github.com/autoNumeric/vue-autoNumeric/blob/master/examples/index.html) in your browser, and study its [source here](https://github.com/autoNumeric/vue-autoNumeric/tree/master/examples-src).

 ### Requirements